 Also, it’s important to note that cheaper isn’t always better.
 “You get what you pay for” is a life rule that’s true more often than not.
 Sure, you may pay more up-front, but your results will be better in the long run.

-There are also scholarships and financial aid available for cosmetology programs throughout the country.
+There are also scholarships and financial aid available to students who qualify for cosmetology programs throughout the country.
 The amount of aid varies, and the program you attend has to be accredited, but there is help available.

 This means your dream cosmetology program may be more accessible than you think.